Fayaz247/Annaqah/README.md

 # Annaqah - A Moroccan Clothing E-commerce App

 ## Overview
 This project is an e-commerce application focused on selling traditional Moroccan clothing.
-The app includes separate interfaces for users and admins, all seamlessly connected through Firebase.
+The app was built using the MVVM structure and includes separate interfaces for users and admins, all seamlessly connected through Firebase.
 Screenshots can be found below.

 ## Features
 ### User Side